BillMills/gammaSpectrum/README.md

     field.plotBuffer = field.fakeData.gaussian;

 ###Interactions
 fieldViewer objects have analagous interactions to their 1D counterparts; clicking two points on a field will crop to a box defined by those two points, and dragging while holding down the left mouse button will achieve a similar effect.
 Double click to zoom back out.
+The demo also has an example of using the member functions scrollX and scrollY, for walking around the canvas in increments of your choosing.